Topology Discovery for Linear Wireless Networks with Application to Train Backbone Inauguration: Performance Analysis

 In order to get some insights into the performance of the proposed WTDP, we consider the implementation of WTDP with a slotted ALOHA MAC protocol.
 Note that the protocol does not depend on the adoption of a specific MAC layer protocol and that slotted ALOHA is assumed here to enable analysis.
 According to slotted ALOHA, time is slotted, a transmitted frame takes one slot, and each BN transmits a frame in a slot with probability $p$.
 Specifically, at each time slot, a BN transmits a hello frame with probability $p_{H}$, and transmits a topology frame with probability $p_{T}$.
 Hence, the transmission probability $p$ is the sum of $p_{H}$ and $p_{T}$, i.e., $p=p_{H}+p_{T}$.

 Flat Rayleigh fading channels are assumed such that the instantaneous channel gain between two nodes $k$ hops away can be written as $\mathrm{SNR_{0}}\left|h\right|^{2}/(1+(k-1)F)^{\eta}$, where we define the average signal to noise ratio (SNR) for two nodes one hop away as $\mathrm{SN}\mathrm{R}_{0}$, $|h|^{2}$ is exponentially distributed with mean one, and $\eta$ denotes the path loss exponent.
 Furthermore, the channels across different time slots are assumed to be independent, while the channel is a constant within the period of a frame transmission.
+We note that a more general channel model, such as Rician or Nakagami fading, could also be accommodated in the analysis but at the cost of a more cumbersome notation due to the lack of some closed-form expressions that are available for Rayleigh fading as discussed below.
+We present experiments with Rician fading in Sec. \ref{sec:Numerical-Results-and}.

 In the following, we provide an analysis for the neighbor discovery phase in terms of the probability of correct neighbor discovery and of the average time required to complete neighbor discovery.
 There two conflicting criteria will also be combined to yield the average time needed to achieve successful neighbor discovery.
 The goal of the analysis is to obtain insights into the selection of the critical threshold parameter $M_{H}$.
 The performance of the overall WTDP will be evaluated in the next section via numerical results.